knpuniversity/symfony2-rest/knpu/episode2/httpexception-invalid-json.md

 for when *they* mess up.
 You could also use 422 - Unprocessable Entity - if you want to enhance your nerdery.
 But, nobody is going to notice.

-And since we're curious about how our API will *currently* handle invalid JSON, use `$this->debugResponse()` right above the assert:
+And since we're curious about how our API *currently* handles invalid JSON, use `$this->debugResponse()` right above the assert:

 [[[ code('96c56bc3b2') ]]]